nileshlip/Devops_Real_time_project_By_Nilesh/README.md

  mv apache-maven-3.9.9 maven
 ```

 - Next configure `M2_HOME` and `M2`(binary directory) environment variables and add them to the `PATH` so that we can run `maven` commands in any directory.
-You can search where is your JVM by using `find / -name jvm`
+You can search where is your JVM by using `find / -name java`

 - Now you need to edit `nano /home/ubuntu/.profile` to add these variables to path and save
 ```sh